Note: I may earn money or products from the companies, products, or links mentioned in this post.

 4. You are able to request a different nurse or tech.

 This is one we have used several times.
-We’ve had a couple nurses that were just awful and my husband would go to the desk and ask if we could have a different nurse assigned to us.
-Usually it’s not a problem and they can switch your nurse with another.
+We’ve had a couple of nurses that were just awful and my husband would go to the desk and ask if we could have a different nurse assigned to us.
+Usually, it’s not a problem and they can switch your nurse with another.

 5. You are allowed to have a say in who can and can’t be involved in your child’s care.
 This includes students and residents and applies to teaching hospitals as well.